Bobby Previte: Performer

 Much of Previte's work is also improvisational.
 One of Previte's own favorite recorded improvisational collaborations was with John Zorn, "Euclid's Nightmare" (Depth of Field 1997).

 In the 1990s, he performed with the Seattle-based 100% improvisational musical collective Ponga with Wayne Horvitz, Skerik, and Dave Palmer.
-Previte has collaborated with Jamie Saft as "Swami Late Plate."
-Also the improvisational Bobby Previte, Jamie Saft, Skerik: Live in 2003 (DVD - Word Public) was released in 2006.
-April In New York, is a 5-DVD set released 2007 of improvisational duets.

-Previte appeared in the movie Short Cuts directed by Robert Altman.
+Previte has collaborated with Jamie Saft as "Swami Late Plate".
+Previte appeared in the movie Short Cuts, directed by Robert Altman.

-In 1997 he founded the record company and label Depth of Field.
+In 1997, he founded the record company and label Depth of Field.